 YMCA of Columbia uses this powerful video to show how they are making a difference in their local community.

-We love the simplicity of this video that includes one of the organization’s team members and their beneficiaries saying thank you.
+We love the simplicity of this video from Catholic Relief Services that includes one of the organization’s team members and their beneficiaries saying thank you.

 Our advice?
 Don’t overthink it.
 You don’t need to hire an entire video, lighting, and sound crew.
 Grab an iPhone, set the scene, and go from there.
 The most important thing is that you’re authentic, and that you don’t let barriers get in your way of engaging donors.
 You can continually learn from your experience and grow in your skills as your organization grows, too!

 Schedule a live demo with our team, and we’ll show you how easy it is to create and automate reports, utilize online and offline fundraising tools, quickly integrate and access all your data, and ultimately create more time to engage your donors.